juxor/afaq/markdown/secB2.md

 independence can be used to further its own interests, even to the detriment of the capitalist class, if the circumstances allow.
-If the capitalist class is weak or divided then the state can be in a position to exercise its autonomy vis--vis the economically dominant elite, using against the capitalists as a whole the tools it usually applies to them individually to further its own interests and powers.
+If the capitalist class is weak or divided then the state can be in a position to exercise its autonomy vis-à-vis the economically dominant elite, using against the capitalists as a whole the tools it usually applies to them individually to further its own interests and powers.